cgreenhalgh/opensharingtoolkit-kiosk/kioskapp/README.md

 Optional application which is responsible for the actual kiosking of the device, i.e. preventing access to other applications or settings from the normal screen.
 This includes the launcher functionality.

-Status: Simple/minimal launcher
+Status: relatively complete - launcher, accessibility service interceptor.
+(ideally needs replacement Status bar but that requires  signed system app which implies custom OS)

+## Setting up

+Once the app is installed you should press `home` and then select this app as the launcher `always`.

+You should then open Settings > Accessibility > OST Kiosk Lockdown and turn this on.
+(Make sure you have done the step above first to make it the default launcher!)

+You should now be able to access the settings to enable/disable kiosk mode by pressing Home five times in quick succession (i.e. within 5 seconds).

+When enabled it will try rather hard to stop you accessing anything other than the chooser app.

 ## Additional instructions

-Kiosking requires a number of additional steps.
+Some aspects of kiosking requires a number of additional steps.
 Much of this is based on (VAUGHNTEEGARDEN's post)[http://thebitplague.wordpress.com/2013/04/05/kiosk-mode-on-the-nexus-7/]

-### Setting up

-Once the app is installed you should press `home` and then select this app as the launcher `always`.

 ### Screen lock settings